terrytompkins/bulkImageUtilities/image-uploaders/README.md

 - Run Type: Type of run operation
 - Size (bytes): Total size of the image collection
 - Metadata Matched: "Yes" or "No" (only when `--query-field` is used).
 Shows whether the run matched the client-side metadata criteria.
 All runs matching cloud-side criteria are included in the output, regardless of metadata match status.
-- Additional columns: One column per query field showing the actual value from metadata (column name is the last part of the dot-notation path, e.g., `INST_SW_VERSION`)
+- Query field columns: One column per `--query-field` showing the actual value from metadata (column name is the last part of the dot-notation path, e.g., `INST_SW_VERSION`)
+- Additional report field columns: One column per `--add-report-fields` showing the value from metadata (column name is the last part of the dot-notation path, e.g., `PATIENT_ID`).
+Missing fields show empty strings.

 ## Metadata Filtering